Vinayakbuva Utturkar: Personal life

 He was born in Miraj to Pt.
 Vishnu Keshav Utturkar (Joshi) and Laxmi Vishnu Utturkar (Joshi) in 1914.
 He was the only brother to his five sisters.
 He completed his education up to inter-science there.
 He then focused on Indian classical music as a career path.
-With a culture of music at home and an inherently excellent quality voice, he was well-received by critics and the public alike.
+Growing up in a musical family, he pursued a career in Indian classical music after completing his education.
 He then moved to Belgaum and started teaching at Vanita Vidyalaya as a music instructor and teacher.
 He was married to Bageshri Utturkar (1924–2015).
 He died in September 1989 and was survived by his four sons, Ravindra, Vikas, Arun and Uday.

 His maternal uncle was the freedom fighter Vasudev Balwant Gogate, also known as Hotson-Gogate for his attempted attack on the then-governor of Mumbai (Bombay), John Ernest Buttery Hotson, during India's struggle for freedom from the British.
 (See notes).